SophieH93/letsgetquizzicle/README.md

 A **Point System**, when the player selects the correct answer they will win 10 points and if they select the wrong answer they will loose 2 points.
 A **Quit** button, if the player decided they do not want to play the game, they can click on the button and be brought back to the home page.

-**Game Over Page**- This page will display the players total number of points.
+**Game Over Page**- This page will display the players total number of points and a button to return to the home page.
-It will have a form where the player can add/save their username, and two buttons, one for the scoreboard the other to go back to the home page.

-**Scoreboard**
-This page consists of the top 5 players.

 # Technologies used
 ## Languages